Skip to content (press enter)

 OFG Criteria

 Does your yard or community space meet our Ocean Friendly Gardens standards?
-If all criteria are met, you can be an ambassador for ocean-friendly gardening with an OFG yard sign and a spot on our OFG map (coming soon).
+If all criteria are met, you can be an ambassador for ocean-friendly gardening with an OFG yard sign and a spot on our OFG map.

 Plants: support wildlife & resilient habitat